bananasplit-js/bananasplit-js/README.md

     ]
 ```

-**This is the way to tell Apollo that adds your new schemes and resolvers.**
+**This is the way to tell Apollo to add your new schemes and resolvers.**

 # Advanced

 ## Extend Providers functionalities:
-**Banana** is based on their own **Providers** classes that provides to the template all the basics services.
+**Banana** is based on their own **Providers** classes that provides all the basics services to the template.

 By default **Banana** includes three **Providers**.

-**If you wanna extend or modify the functionalities of each one you dispose of three classes for do it:**
+**If you want to extend or modify the functionalities of each one you dispose of three classes for doing so:**
 * **Express Provider:** This is the _class_ that provides all the **Express Server service** and the **middlewaring**
 * **Apollo Provider:** This is the _class_ that provides all the **GraphQL and Apollo Server services**
 * **Sequelize Provider:** This is the _class_ that provides all the **Sequelize ORM integration** and **Database configuration** for your application

-**This classes are all located at the src/providers folder.**
+**These classes are all located at the src/providers folder.**

-### You are free for extend or modify what you want.
+### You are free to extend or modify whatever you want.

 ---

-# More information
+# Further Information

 **For more information you can visit the official documentations:**